RoCheck/Multiplerblx/README.md

-# Multiplerblx
+# Multiplerblx (MultipleRoblox)

-this is Multiplerblx aka MultipleRoblox this tool is used to log into 10 accounts at once into one game that you want using a gameid
+Multiplerblx is a tool designed to log into up to 10 Roblox accounts at once and join them into the same game using a specified gameId.

-Now whyd i make this tool?
+# Why Was This Tool Created?

-well this tool was made so then i could log roblox users chats full release 2026 april 10th these chats will be used for Ai making
+This tool was made to log Roblox users' in-game chat across multiple accounts.
+The collected chat data will be used for AI training and development.

-now this tool doesnt have anything for injecting lua code into roblox since im not that advanced at coding yet thats why we can use xeno
+Full release date: April 10th, 2026

+Chat logging will be included in the full release

+This tool does not currently support Lua script injection

+# No Lua Injection Support
+Multiplerblx does not have any built-in functionality to inject Lua code into Roblox.
+This is due to the current development level and coding limitations.
+Script execution may be added in the future.

+# What is Xeno?
+Xeno is a Roblox executor trusted by many users.
+While Multiplerblx does not rely on Xeno, it can be used alongside it if Lua script execution is needed.

+## Note: The safety and reliability of Xeno cannot be guaranteed.
+Use third-party tools at your own discretion.

+# Upcoming Features
+Feature	Planned Release
+Built-in Chat Logger	April 10th, 2026
+No Executor Needed	October 5th, 2026

-# Whats xeno?
+# Notes

-xeno is a roblox executor trusted by thousands now i am not fully sure if xeno is safe or not now in late 2026 october 5th there will be a built in chat logger so then no executor will be needed or 2026 april 10h
+Multiplerblx is intended for educational and AI development use only

+Use responsibly and in compliance with Roblox's terms of service

+This project is currently in early development